brockboland/Homebrew/37-BelgianPale/README.md

 ## Tasting notes
 My initial impression was not very positive.
 Carbonation is low, but more importantly, it's way sweeter than I expected.
 My 1.004 reading had to be wrong.
 Lots of esters.

+I took this to my homebrew club on 2019.02.06, about two weeks after kegging, to ask what I might have done wrong.
+The general consensus, though, was that I didn't have any real off-flavors, just a yeast character that I don't much care for.
+I tossed the fermenter, just to be on the safe side.
+It had served me well for about a year as it was.

 ## Timeline
 * 2019.01.01: Brew day.
 Set fermentation fridge to 68 F.
 * 2019.01.09: Bumped up to 72 F